nieuwo/local-dbs/README.md

 ## Before you begin

 ### Software Required
-1. Postgres, Oracle & Neo4j can be access by a a dababase tool like [DBeaver](https://dbeaver.io/download/)
+1. Postgres, Oracle & Neo4j databases can be access by a dababase tool like [DBeaver](https://dbeaver.io/download/)
-2. MongoDB can be access by a dababase tool like [Studio 3T](https://studio3t.com/download/)
+2. MongoDB databases can be access by a dababase tool like [Studio 3T](https://studio3t.com/download/)

 ### Windows User
 1. Download [Docker Desktop for Windows](https://docs.docker.com/desktop/install/windows-install/)